nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 * Easily switch between 'ACME', 'selfsigned' or 'usersupplied' scenarious:

-    This makes it easy for testing (using selfsigned TLS certificates) and in production (using "ACME" or you own certificates)
+    This makes it easy for testing (using selfsigned TLS certificates) and production (using "ACME" or you own certificates) configurations

 * `security.acme` was a major inspiraten for this implementation but we needed a more modular approach to certificate management
 * Meaningful defaults: